 The SUNY New Paltz campus has enjoyed a period of unprecedented renovation and new building in recent years, focusing on creating modern teaching and learning facilities for a rapidly changing educational landscape.

 - Science Hall: A new, two-story building opened in 2017 to support New Paltz’s growing STEM enrollment, including the majors in the brand-new Mechanical Engineering program.
-Meeting the U.S. Green Building Council standards for sustainable construction, it provides state-of-the-art laboratories, lecture halls, and collaborative spaces.
+Meeting the U.S. Green Building Council standards for sustainable construction, it comes with state-of-the-art laboratories, lecture halls, and collaborative spaces.

 - Sojourner Truth Library: The completely renovated library opened in 2016 as a vastly improved resource for New Paltz students and faculty.
 Sojourner Truth Library provides a study and gathering space with expanded individual and group work stations, upgraded technological resources, rooftop solar panels, and a breathtaking view of the nearby Shawangunk mountain ridge.

 The Benjamin Center for Public Policy Research at SUNY New Paltz is a one-of-a-kind organization in which students and faculty work on policy issues that move the news cycle.
 It serves the New York community with applied research and evaluative studies, giving students unique opportunities to work with lawmakers, businesses, educators, and media outlets on projects that truly affect people’s lives.

 The Benjamin Center also supports The Legislative Gazette, the premier public affairs-reporting internship program in New York State.
 Students can earn a full semester’s worth of undergraduate credits as well as a twice-monthly stipend while reporting on state government.
 Since its founding in 1978, the Gazette has produced hundreds of alumni who have gone onto careers in law, government, and journalism, including two Pulitzer Prize winners.